 To make it even easier for you, you can click here directly to download the WasteBasedBrick® Product Information and Processing Guidelines, the WasteBasedSlip® Product Information and Processing Guidelines and the BioBasedTile® Application Guide (Horizontal Use), Application Guide (Vertical Use), Catalog and Data Sheet.

-For the datasheets of each of our individual WasteBasedBricks®, according to the European NEN-EN 771-1 norm, please refer to the specific product pages.
+For the datasheets of each of our WasteBasedBricks®, according to the European NEN-EN 771-1 norm, please refer to the specific product pages.

 The short answer is no. Not yet.